jamesphare/nypd_allegations/NYPD.md

-Allegations Against the NYPD
+Systemic Racism in the NYPD
 ================
 James P. Hare
 7/28/2020

+ProPublica recently released a partial database of New York Police Department (NYPD) disciplinary records.
+An analysis of substantiated complaints of police misconduct reveals clear systemic racism.
+Black people face wildly disproportionate amounts of police misconduct regardless of the race or gender of individual officers.

-Following a change to the New York law that kept police officers’ disciplinary records secret—and amid an ongoing lawsuit—ProPublica has released a [searchable database](https://projects.propublica.org/nypd-ccrb/) of complaints to to the Civilian Complaint Review Board (CCRB).
+Following a change to the New York law that kept police officers’ disciplinary records secret—and amid an ongoing lawsuit—ProPublica has released a [searchable database](https://projects.propublica.org/nypd-ccrb/) of complaints to the Civilian Complaint Review Board (CCRB).
 The database, which can be downloaded in its entirety [here](https://www.propublica.org/datastore/dataset/civilian-complaints-against-new-york-city-police-officers), includes allegations against the nearly 4,000 officers who have at least one substantiated complaint against them.
-The CCRB’s powers are extremely circumscribed, and these data reflect its [limitations](https://www.propublica.org/article/nypd-civilian-complaint-review-board-editors-note).
+The CCRB’s powers are extremely circumscribed, and these data reflect the board’s [limitations](https://www.propublica.org/article/nypd-civilian-complaint-review-board-editors-note).
 The CCRB “exonerates” officers whose conduct is ruled to fall within departmental guidelines, no matter how egregious.
 Allegations may remain